Orlando Skin Cancer Removal,

-This patient information and photographs on Mohs Micrographic surgery is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information and photographs on Orlando Skin Cancer Removal, Mohs, Micrographic Surgery is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 See our streaming Video on Mohs Surgery Windows Media Player